manalelabdellaoui/titanic-eda/README.md

 - 👶 **Age**: Survivors were slightly older on average, though infants had a higher survival rate.
 - 🚻 **Sex**: A strong predictor.
 Most women survived, while most men did not.
 - 🎫 **Ticket Class & Fare**: Higher-class passengers and those with more expensive tickets had better survival odds.
 Fare was adjusted to account for shared tickets.
-- 👨‍👩‍👧 **Relatives & Companions**: Traveling with 1–2 family members or companions improved survival odds.
+- 👨‍👩‍👧 **Relatives & Companions**: Traveling with a few family members or companions improved survival odds.
 Large groups had lower survival rates.
-A new `Solo` feature was created.
+A new binary feature, `Solo`, was created due to some inconsistencies in the data.
 - 🎩 **Titles**: Common titles (Mr., Miss, Mrs., Master) aligned closely with sex and age, offering no additional predictive power beyond those variables.
 - ⚓ **Port of Embarkation**: Passengers from Cherbourg had the highest survival rate, likely due to a higher proportion of 1st class and female passengers.
 - 🛏️ **Deck Information**: Passengers with a known cabin deck had significantly higher survival rates.
-A new binary feature `DeckKnown` was created.
+A new binary feature, `DeckKnown`, was created.
 - 🌍 **Nationality**: Apparent differences in survival across ethnic backgrounds were largely explainable by sex and class distribution.
 The feature was dropped due to unreliability.

 ## Feature Selection